StefanNedelchev/barcode-detector-polyfill/README.md

 }
 ```

-A valid use case for this could be if you use a bundler and you want to lazy load the polyfill only when its needed.
+A valid use case for this could be if you use a bundler and you want to lazy load the polyfill only when it's needed.

 ## Important notes and known drawbacks